top of page

 Hollywood Sign

-Hollywood Boulevard is a major street in Los Angeles.
+Hollywood Boulevard is one of the most touristic streets of Los Angeles.
 Many museums are located along the street, and of course the famous Walk of Fame is there too.
-Since the place is one of the most visited by tourists in Los Angeles, it is very crowded and there are a lot of tourist traps.
+Although there is some fun in locating the names of celebrities and watching at those place you only see in movies, we don't presonally appreciate the area as it features many tourist traps.

 Another iconic street of Los Angeles, Rodeo Drive is well known for its luxury shops and hotels that appear in many movies.
 Multiple of Beverly Hills sights are located along or around the street.
 These include the famous Beverly Hills City Hall or the Beverly Hills Garden Park.